secretstartups/handbook/content/handbook/eba/ceo-scheduling.md

 - EBA to CEO should prepare draft responses
 - EBA to CEO should proactively schedule meetings requested via e-mail
 - Standard reply for recruiters:
-  - “We do not accept solicitations by recruiters, recruiting agencies, headhunters, and outsourcing organizations.
+  - "We do not accept solicitations by recruiters, recruiting agencies, headhunters, and outsourcing organizations.
 Please find all info [on our jobs page](/handbook/hiring/candidate/faq/)."

 ### Travel preferences